Solid Wood Worktops

 Walnut is one of the most dense, dark and tightly grained timbers used in the production of kitchen countertops.
 This is usually grown in North America.
 Worktops are commonly made from American black walnut.
 Other names for this wood are American walnut and Eastern walnut.
 Many surfaces have chocolatey colour, especially when stained with a darker, treacle-coloured oil.
 Walnut trees tend to grow to approximately 30m (smaller adult specimens being about 20-25m and lager ones up to approximately 35m).
 Walnut is a hardwood.

 Ash tends to be a lighter colour than walnut.
 Ash is very dense and able to withstand knocks and abrasions relatively well.
-The surface is similar in appearance to many species of oak.
+The surface is similar in appearance to many species of oak, albeit often with tighter grains and a lighter, more golden tint to the wood.
 The grain is relatively straight and more widely spaced than tighter gained timber such as mahogany and walnut.

 Iroko is a tree frown in Africa.
 This is a light coloured hardwood.
 Iroko is often termed African teak.
 Solid wood worktops made from timber from the iroko tree look excellent and do not tend to cost as much as some other timbers.
 A lot of furniture in the UK is made with iroko.
 This means that you can style your house throughout with complimenting colours, textures and wood graining.